Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 Is it worth updating your watch to this year’s model to get 5 new features that you won’t use OR is it best to, instead, get new and more accurate data that might provide additional benefits above what you currently have? ie Don’t upgrade your watch…buy a STRYD!

-For what it’s worth: I use it.
+I use it for most runs.
 I like it.

 ALTERNATIVES: Some other running systems claim to produce power.
-The only ones worth considering as of Jan 2019 are RunScribe Plus (pod), Polar Vantage V (watch) and Garmin Running Power (app)
+The only ones worth considering as of Nov 2020 are RunScribe Plus (pod), Polar Vantage V2 or V (watch) and Garmin Running Power (app).
+If you want to proceed with STRYD then the following are your buying options and these mostly include local shipping and taxes but not international shipping.